 Favorite Courses: Public Opinion; Immigration Politics; Senior Capstone in the Politics of Harry Potter

-Dr. Shortle is an assistant professor at the University of Oklahoma, where she studies social identity in the context of American public opinion and political behavior.
-Her research covers topics such as Latino political participation, immigration attitudes, racial stereotyping, sexism and voting behavior, Islamophobia, and the intersection of nationalistic and religious identities.
+Dr. Shortle is an assistant professor at the University of Oklahoma, where she studies group identity in the context of American political behavior.
+Her research covers topics such as Latina/o political participation, immigration attitudes, racial stereotyping, sexism and voting behavior, Islamophobia, and the intersection of nationalistic and religious identities.
 She has been published in journals such as Political Behavior, American Politics Research, Politics and Religion, and the Journal of Race, Ethnicity, and Politics.
-Dr. Shortle is also a co-founder and board member of OU’s Community Engagement + Experiments Lab and serves as the co-PI of the Oklahoma City Election Exit Poll.
-At the doctoral level, she teaches courses on identity politics, public opinion, and political psychology.
+She was the recipient of the Western Political Science Association's Award for best paper on Latina/o Politics in 2017.
+Dr. Shortle is also a co-founder and faculty advisory board member of OU’s Community Engagement + Experiments Lab and serves as the co-PI of the Oklahoma City Election Exit Poll.
+She is the recipient of OU's 2018 Risser Innovative Teaching Fellowship.
+At the doctoral level, she teaches courses on group identity, public opinion, and political psychology.